 Justice Malala

-His latest book, The Plot To Save South Africa, focuses on Nelson Mandela’s leadership in times of crisis.
+Malala is the author of four books.
+The latest, The Plot To Save South Africa: The Week Mandela Averted Civil War and Forged a New Nation, was published in Canada, the UK, the USA, and South Africa in 2023.
+It reached number one on the SA best-seller list in April 2023.
+It was a finalist for the Sunday Times Alan Paton non-fiction book award 2024.
 It was hailed as “gripping and important” by The Guardian (UK), “trenchant” by Foreign Affairs (USA), “masterful, compelling, fast-moving” by The Conversation (Africa), while the Financial Times (UK) said it “wonderfully captures the spirit of the time”.

 Talks